 Create killer marketing strategies with EngageBay’s marketing platform

-Instead, by the fourth phase, the design phase, that’s when ideas begin to really come together.
+The fourth phase — aptly named the Design phase — brings shape to ideas.
 Any useful suggestions brought forth during the analysis phase could now contribute to the design of this project or product.

 While not always referring to construction in the literal sense, this fifth phase is all about making things happen.
 You’ve analyzed your idea and designed it, so now you want to make it a reality.

 Depending on the type of product or service, this phase can include physical construction or coding.

 Before anything goes live into the world, it requires testing, and this project of yours is no different.